geeknik/my-awesome-stars/topics.md

 ## ai

+- [ahmedkhaleel2004/gitdiagram](https://github.com/ahmedkhaleel2004/gitdiagram) - Free, simple, fast interactive diagrams for any GitHub repository
+- [von-development/awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - A curated list of awesome projects, resources, and tools for building stateful, multi-actor applications with LangGraph 🦜🕸️
+- [cyfyifanchen/one-person-company](https://github.com/cyfyifanchen/one-person-company) - 一人公司 AI 工具系列，长期更新，帮助大家提升工作效率，开启一人公司!
+One-Person Company AI Tools Series – continuously updated to help boost productivity and empower your solo business!
+- [geeknik/burp-idor](https://github.com/geeknik/burp-idor) - A powerful Python tool for identifying Insecure Direct Object Reference (IDOR) vulnerabilities in Burp Suite traffic exports.
+- [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
+Powered by llama.cpp
 - [punkpeye/awesome-mcp-servers](https://github.com/punkpeye/awesome-mcp-servers) - A collection of MCP servers.
 - [NirDiamant/GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents) - This repository provides tutorials and implementations for various Generative AI Agent techniques, from basic to advanced.
 It serves as a comprehensive guide for building intelligent, interactive AI s
 - [mishushakov/llm-scraper](https://github.com/mishushakov/llm-scraper) - Turn any webpage into structured data using LLMs